Written by Sam McGeown

 When you’re working with Amazon and vRealize Automation Software Components, one of the requirements is for the Guest Agent (gugent) to talk back to the vRealize Automation APIs - the gugent polls the API for tasks it should perform, downloads them from the API and executes them, then updates the tasks with a status.

 This means that Virtual Machines deployed as EC2 instances in an AWS VPC require the ability to talk back to internal corporate networks - not something you’d want to publish on the internet!
+That’s where AWS’s VPN connections come in - you can create several types of VPN that allow such communication over a secure (encrypted) virtual private network.

 Written by Simon Eady